 “Figure I might as well die in the sunshine, as die in the snow.”

 Multiplayer functions differently than single player in a number of different ways.
-The wild run and gun remains in place, however you have a variety of different load outs you can unlock from weapons, armor, perk style items and more.
+The wild run and gun remain in place, however, you have a variety of different load outs you can unlock from weapons, armor, perk style items and more.
 These require you to rank up to access, which is both frustrating and rewarding at the same time.
-A form of bullet time exists here, but as one of many “bursts” you can use once you have earned the requisite adrenaline.
+A form of bullet time exists here, but as one of many “bursts”, you can use once you have earned the requisite adrenaline.
 Bursts come with a scaling level of power.
-For example one burst will give you extra bullet damage for 20 seconds at level one, but if used at level 3 you get a devastating grenade launcher instead.
+For example, one burst will give you extra bullet damage for 20 seconds at level one, but if used at level 3 you get a devastating grenade launcher instead.
 This gives multiplayer a slightly more strategic edge than just point and shoot.

-There’s a few different game modes.
-Standard Free For All and Team Deathmatch apply, and these also come in “large” variants which doubles the number of players.
+There are a few different game modes.
+Standard Free For All and Team Deathmatch apply, and these also come in “large” variants which double the number of players.
 Some more interesting game modes are Paynekiller and Gangwars.
 The first sees you playing as Max VS several opponents.
 Having painkillers to heal and bullet time gives you an advantage, but it’s only so long before you get killed.
 Whoever kills you takes your place.
-In Gangwars, you team up with your crew and play various objectives, like planting bombs or escorting VIP’s.
+In Gangwars, you team up with your crew and play various objectives, like planting bombs or escorting VIPs.

 “So I guess I’d become what they wanted me to be, a killer.
 Some rent-a-clown with a gun who puts holes in other bad guys.”

-All story scenes are told through a multi-panel cutscene effect that pays homage to the previous titles comic book style presentation, but feels like its own unique effort.
-One of the best parts of the game, whether running around or in cutscenes, is Max’s frequent comments, quotes and one-liners.
-These are delivered with such world weary conviction and cynicism that you will laugh or grimace by turns.
+All story scenes are told through a multi-panel cutscene effect that pays homage to the previous titles comic book style presentation but feels like its own unique effort.
+One of best parts of the game, whether running around or in cutscenes, is Max’s frequent comments, quotes, and one-liners.
+These are delivered with such world-weary conviction and cynicism that you will laugh or grimace by turns.